Edited by Ben DiGiovanni, MD

 The main cause of ankle impingement is ankle arthritis.
 The increased blood flow and inflammation that occurs with ankle arthritis often leads to increasing bone spurs (osteophytes) at the front of the ankle joint.
 This is why patients may also have pain throughout their ankle although often pain at the front of the ankle is the main complaint.
 It is not uncommon for patients to have a history of ankle trauma or some other cause of ankle arthritis.

-The classic physical exam findings are tenderness along the front of the ankle joint, worsened when moving the foot upward (dorsiflexion), and limited upward movement of the foot (limited dorsiflexion).
+The classic physical exam findings are tenderness along the front of the ankle joint that is worsened when moving the foot upward (dorsiflexion), and limited upward movement of the foot (limited dorsiflexion).

 Most anterior ankle impingement is the result of bone spurs at the front of the ankle and this can be seen on an ankle x-ray taken from the side (lateral view).
 The size of the bone spur can vary from very small to quite large (Figure 3).
 X-rays may also demonstrate mild, moderate, or even severe ankle arthritis, which is characterized by loss of the joint space (equivalent to loss of the joint cartilage).
 A fluoroscopy (moving x-ray) can demonstrate the actual impingement as it happens.